 If during the individual service plan (ISP) period the managed care organization (MCO) determines the member's subsequent ISP may have the potential to exceed the cost limit, that member is considered to have high needs status.
 Once designated as having a high needs status, the MCO must initiate in the ninth month of the ISP period plans to bring the ISP at/or under the cost limit.

-If it appears the subsequent ISP will exceed the cost limit and efforts to explore other alternatives to protect health and safety are not successful, the MCO initiates a request for a staffing with the Texas Health and Human Services Commission to determine whether a request for the use of General Revenue funds is appropriate.
+If it appears the subsequent ISP will exceed the cost limit and efforts to explore other alternatives to protect health and safety are not successful, the MCO initiates a request for a staffing with the Texas Health and Human Services Commission (HHSC) to determine whether a request for the use of General Revenue funds is appropriate.

 3600 Ongoing Service Coordination